Disc extrusion medication

-If you’re suffering from the symptoms of a disc extrusion, medication can be extremely effective at helping you to manage your symptoms as the extrusion heals.
-Sensations of pain, tingling, numbness, and weakness can begin in the back or neck and spread throughout the extremities if extruded disc material comes into contact with a spinal nerve or the spinal cord itself.
-Talk to your doctor about possible prescription or over-the-counter medications that could prove beneficial.
+If you’re experiencing symptoms of a damaged disc, disc extrusion medication may be effective at helping you manage your symptoms as the extrusion heals.
+Sensations of pain, tingling, numbness and weakness may begin in the neck or back and spread throughout the extremities if extruded disc material compresses a spinal nerve root or the spinal cord.

 - Oral steroids

 - Muscle relaxants